Chalarangelo/30-seconds-of-code/blog_posts/javascript-for-in-for-of-foreach.md

   console.log(val);            // a, b, d (Set values)
 ```

-Finally, `forEach()` is a method of the `Array` prototype, which allowes you to iterate over the elements of an array.
+Finally, `forEach()` is a method of the `Array` prototype, which allows you to iterate over the elements of an array.
 While `forEach()` only iterates over arrays, it can access both the value and the index of each element while iterating.

 ```js